Myvar/icos-dev/docs.md

 ## IcosCfg

 All Services must be Stateless in Type.
-There are plans for stateful services.
 ```charp
 [IcosCfg(Cfg.ServiceType, ServiceType.Stateless)]
 ```